Site icon Our Breathing Planet

 Alaskan Timber Wolf Physical Description

-Like many mammals in the world, it also displays a moderate degree of the physiological trait of sexual dimorphism.
-In its specific case, this trait manifests itself in terms of pure physical size.
+Like many mammals in the world, this marvel of evolution also displays a fairly moderate degree of the physiological trait of sexual dimorphism.
+In its specific case, though, this natural trait manifests itself in terms of pure physical size.
 That’s because males typically grow slightly larger.

-Both genders, though, despite the differences in weight, achieve roughly the same average height at the shoulder.
-This ranges from about 26.8 – 36 in (68 – 91.4 cm).
-This, therefore, means that the males generally possess a stockier build than the females.
+Both genders, however, despite the notable differences in weight, achieve roughly the same average height at the shoulder.
+This measurement ranges from about 26.8 – 36 in (68 – 91.4 cm).
+This, therefore, means that the males generally possess a slightly stockier build than the females.

-In terms of appearance, the two genders achieve the same overall color pattern.
-That, though, varies widely among individuals, regardless of gender.
+In terms of general appearance, the two genders of the species achieve the same overall color pattern.
+That, though, varies widely among individuals, wholly regardless of gender.
 Individuals of the awesome Alaskan Timber Wolf all usually manifest long bushy tails, usually with a black tip.

-The rest of the bodies, however, display widely varied patterns of colors.
-This generally consists of mixtures of various shades of gray and brown.
+The rest of the bodies of the mammal, however, display widely varied patterns of coloring.
+This design generally consists of random mixtures of various shades of gray and brown.
 Each also commonly displays light brownish-yellow markings appearing on both the faces and the undersides.

-Variations in this natural pattern of colors nevertheless do occur.
-When these do, they usually manifest in truly striking visual displays.
-These exceptional specimens sometimes display such remarkable patterns as either pure white, brown, or even pure black.
+Variations in this natural pattern of shades and hues nevertheless do occur.
+When these do appear, they most commonly manifest in truly striking visual displays.
+These exceptional specimens sometimes possess such visually remarkable patterns as either pure white, brown, or pure black.

 Alaskan Timber Wolf Distribution, Habitat, and Ecology

-Fortunately, the majestic Alaskan Timber Wolf inhabits a moderately broad swathe of the globe.
+Fortunately, the majestic Alaskan Timber Wolf inhabits a moderately broad swathe of the surface of the globe.
 That native range covers a respectabale portion of the continent of North America.
-This actually gives it a more extensive range than the majority of its relatives.
+This actually gives it a much more extensive range than the majority of its numerous relatives.

-As its most frequently used common name implies, furthermore, part of that range includes the state of Alaska, in the United States.
+Understandably, as its most frequently used common name implies, part of that zone of habitation includes the state of Alaska, in the United States.
 But that’s only the beginning.
-That’s due to the surprising fact that, from there, that zone of habitation extends much further south.
+That’s due to the surprising fact that, from there, that zone of habitation extends much further to the south.

-Within that range, though, it displays an extraordinary adaptibility in its choice of habitats.
-That’s because it appears in such diverse regions as forests, tundra, prairie, grasslands, deserts, mountains, and grasslands.
+Within that expansive range, though, the marvel displays an extraordinary adaptibility in its choice of habitats.
+That’s because it appears in such highly diverse regions as forests, tundra, prairie, grasslands, deserts, mountains, and grasslands.
 It even often appears in subarctic forest regions!

-Its smaller prey frequently includes ground squirrels, beavers, salmon, hare, voles, and lemmings.
+Its smaller prey frequently includes such species as ground squirrels, beavers, salmon, hare, voles, and lemmings.
 Yet it doesn’t hesitate to hunt prey roughly its own size, or even larger than itself.
 This even includes such prey as deer, mountain goats, sheep, moose, and even bison!

 Species Sharing Its Range